Stocks and shares Junior ISA

 Junior ISA

 Set them up for adulthood.
-Whether that’s uni, travel, or their first home.
+Whether that’s education, travel, or their first home.
 No commission.
 No account fees.

 Smartphone screen showing confirmation that JISA opened successfully, with options to continue to portfolio or open another JISA.